-The Crystal Children’s Home currently houses ten teen girls and operates from a temporary rented facility.
+The Crystal Children’s Home houses teen girls and operates from a temporary rented facility.
 We will meet the girls for church, and then provide them a barbecue lunch from our boat.
 After that, we will simply hang out with them in the Phillipsburg oceanfront and beach area.

 Good Samaritan Foundation, St. Maarten

 The Good Samaritan Foundation operates a small school that caters to poverty-stricken immigrant children who do not yet have the necessary papers to attend a public school.
 These children come to St. Maarten from places like Haiti, the Dominican Republic, Jamaica and South America.
 We will provide needed school supplies, classroom instruction and/or repairs to the one-room school, which is housed in a small local church.
-We will also attend the Sunday evening service of this Spanish-speaking church, where many of the schoolchildren’s families attend.
+We sometimes attend the Sunday evening service of this Spanish-speaking church, where many of the schoolchildren’s families attend.

 Nana Baby Children’s Home, St. Thomas